MiguelBusta/compilers/README.md

 This means that it can be invoked from the expressions being parsed by the parser.

 The `np.max()` function computes the maximum value of the given data.
-It tells you the highest value in a dataset.
+It tells us the highest value in a dataset.

 In a python  script it follows this structure:
 ```